mshappe/sinatra-thingy/README.md

 really needs the 200 kilogram gorilla that is Rails. :-)

 It's structured as two separate 'apps' under Sinatra -- one for the logging in and setting up of a session, one for the search page.
-I think Sinatra's terminology here is a little strange, calling them different apps, but see Known Issues below.
+I think Sinatra's terminology here is a little strange, calling them different apps, but see the first bullet under Known Issues below.

 You should be able to start the app with: